-We are grateful to Beta Charitable Trust and for sponsoring this camp.
+We are grateful to Beta Charitable Trust for sponsoring this camp, and the support extended by Garissa County.

 The support went a long way in providing much needed ophthalmic services to the needy people of Garissa County and Kenya at large, thereby correcting their vision and empowering them.
 We look forward to more collaboration in future.